-The Inis Mor Patrun Festival is an annual three-day summer party on Inis Mor, the largest of the Aran Islands, celebrating the patron saint of Inis Mor, St Enda.
+The Inis Mor Patrun Festival is an annual three-day summer party every June on Inis Mor, the largest of the Aran Islands, which celebrates the patron saint of Inis Mor, St Enda.
 This family fun event consists of all kinds of sport, including currach and hooker boat racing, tug-of-war, art and sandcastle competitions, and a road race on the island.

 Fun and Games – or is it…

 The atmosphere is electric all weekend on Inis Mor – check out this brilliant sean os dancer “giving it socks” at Patrun (Video courtesy of Paddy Aran)

 The island games are very entertaining to both watch and take part in.
 Serious bragging rights are at stake, and competition between the islanders can be a matter of family pride.